Anne Hathaway

 Anne Jacqueline Hathaway (born November 12, 1982) is an American actress.
-Her accolades include an Academy Award, a British Academy Film Award, a Golden Globe Award, and a Primetime Emmy Award.
-Her films have grossed over $6.8 billion worldwide, and she appeared on the Forbes Celebrity 100 list in 2009.
-She was among the world's highest-paid actresses in 2015.
+Her accolades include an Academy Award, a BAFTA Award, a Golden Globe Award, and a Primetime Emmy Award.
+Her films have grossed over $6.8 billion worldwide.

-Hathaway performed in several plays in high school.
-As a teenager, she was cast in the television series Get Real (1999–2000) and made her breakthrough by playing the lead role in the Disney comedy The Princess Diaries (2001).
-After starring in a string of family films, including Ella Enchanted (2004), Hathaway made a transition to mature roles with the 2005 drama Brokeback Mountain.
-The comedy-drama The Devil Wears Prada (2006), in which she played an assistant to a fashion magazine editor, was her biggest commercial success to that point.
-She played a recovering addict in the drama Rachel Getting Married (2008), which earned her a nomination for the Academy Award for Best Actress.
+Hathaway graduated from Millburn High School in New Jersey, where she acted in several plays, including Once Upon a Mattress.
+As a teenager, she was cast in the television series Get Real (1999–2000), and made her breakthrough as the protagonist in her debut film, the Disney comedy The Princess Diaries (2001).
+Hathaway made a transition to adult roles with the 2005 dramas Havoc and Brokeback Mountain.
+The comedy film The Devil Wears Prada (2006), in which she played an assistant to a fashion magazine editor, was her biggest commercial success to that point.
+She played a recovering alcoholic in the drama Rachel Getting Married (2008), which garnered her a nomination for the Academy Award for Best Actress.
+She followed this with roles in the commercially successful romantic films Bride Wars (2009), Valentine's Day (2010) and Love & Other Drugs (2010).

-Hathaway had further commercial success in the comedy Get Smart (2008), the romances Bride Wars (2009), Valentine's Day (2010), and Love & Other Drugs (2010), and the fantasy film Alice in Wonderland (2010).
-In 2012, she starred as Catwoman in her highest-grossing film, The Dark Knight Rises, and played Fantine, a prostitute dying of tuberculosis, in the musical Les Misérables, winning the Academy Award for Best Supporting Actress for the latter.
-She has since played a scientist in the science fiction film Interstellar (2014), the owner of a fashion website in the comedy The Intern (2015), a haughty actress in the heist film Ocean's 8 (2018), a con artist in the comedy The Hustle (2019), Rebekah Neumann in the miniseries WeCrashed (2022), and an older woman dating a young pop star in the romantic comedy The Idea of You (2024).
+In 2012, Hathaway starred as Selina Kyle in The Dark Knight Rises, her first of three collaborations with director Christopher Nolan.
+That year, she also played Fantine, a prostitute dying of tuberculosis, in the musical romantic drama Les Misérables, for which she earned multiple accolades, including an Academy Award for Best Supporting Actress.
+Hathaway went on to play a scientist in Interstellar (2014), the owner of an online fashion site in The Intern (2015), a haughty actress in Ocean's 8 (2018), a single mother in The Idea of You (2024), a journalist in The Devil Wears Prada 2 (2026) and Queen Penelope in The Odyssey (2026).

-Hathaway has won a Primetime Emmy Award for her guest voice role on The Simpsons, sung for soundtracks, appeared on stage, and hosted events.
-She supports several charitable causes.
-She is a board member of the Lollipop Theatre Network, an organization that brings films to children in hospitals, and advocates for gender equality as a UN Women goodwill ambassador.
+Hathaway has won a Primetime Emmy Award for her guest voice role on The Simpsons, sung for soundtracks, appeared on stage and starred in the miniseries WeCrashed (2022).
+She is a board member of the Lollipop Theatre Network, an organization that brings films to children in hospitals, and she advocates for gender equality as a UN Women goodwill ambassador.
+Hathaway is married to Adam Shulman, with whom she has two children.

 Early life and background

-Anne Jacqueline "Annie" Hathaway was born on November 12, 1982, in the Brooklyn borough of New York City.
-She is of Irish, English, German and French descent, her father Gerald, was a labor attorney, and her mother, Kate (née McCauley), is a former actress.
-Hathaway's maternal grandfather was WIP (AM) Philadelphia radio personality Joe McCauley.
-According to The Daily Telegraph, she was named after William Shakespeare's wife.
+Anne Jacqueline Hathaway was born on November 12, 1982, in the Brooklyn borough of New York City.
+She is of Irish, English, German and French descent.
+Her father, Gerald, was a labor attorney, and her mother, Kate (née McCauley), is a former actress.
+Hathaway's maternal grandfather was the WIP (AM) Philadelphia radio personality Joe McCauley.
+According to The Daily Telegraph, Hathaway was named after William Shakespeare's wife.
 She has an older brother, Michael, and a younger brother, Thomas.
-When Hathaway was six, the family moved to Millburn, New Jersey, where she was raised.
+When Hathaway was six years old, the family moved to Millburn, New Jersey, where she was raised.